UN agency calls for safety zone around Ukraine nuclear plant | Headlines

 UN agency calls for safety zone around Ukraine nuclear plant

-The UN atomic watchdog agency urged Russia and Ukraine on Tuesday to establish a “nuclear safety and security protection zone” around the Zaporizhzhia power plant amid mounting fears the fighting could trigger a catastrophe in a country still haunted by the Chernobyl disaster.
+The UN atomic watchdog agency has urged Russia and Ukraine to establish a "nuclear safety and security protection zone" around the Zaporizhzhia power plant amid mounting fears the fighting could trigger a catastrophe in a country still scarred by the Chernobyl disaster.

-IAEA Director-General Rafael Grossi, who led the inspection visit, was due to brief the U.N.
-Security Council later Tuesday on his findings.
+"We are playing with fire, and something very, very catastrophic could take place," Rafael Grossi, head of the International Atomic Energy Agency, warned the UN Security Council, days after leading an inspection visit to the plant.

+At the Security Council meeting, UN Secretary General Antonio Guterres likewise demanded that Russian and Ukrainian forces commit to halting all military activity around the plant and agree on a "demilitarised perimeter."
+Guterres said this would include "a commitment by Russian forces to withdraw all military personnel and equipment from that perimeter and a commitment by Ukrainian forces not to move into it."
+Russian state media quoted Vasily Nebenzya, Russia's UN ambassador, as saying that Russia "does not see the IAEA's proposal regarding a safety zone around the Zaporizhzhia NPP as serious."
+The Ukrainian government had no immediate comment on the proposal, though it, too, has called for the demilitarisation of the nuclear site.

-Shelling continued around Europe's largest nuclear plant on Tuesday, a day after it was again knocked off Ukraine's electrical grid and put in the precarious position of relying on its own power to run its safety systems.
+Shelling continued around the plant on Tuesday, a day after it was again knocked off Ukraine's electrical grid and put in the precarious position of relying on its own power to run its safety systems.
+Normally the plant relies on power from the outside to run the critical cooling systems that keep its reactors and its spent fuel from overheating.
+A loss of those systems could lead to a meltdown or other release of radiation.

+"For radiation protection professionals, for the Ukrainian and even the Russian people, and those of central Europe, this is a very worrying time — and that's an understatement," said Paul Dorfman, a nuclear safety expert at the University of Sussex in England.

-Russian-installed officials accused Ukrainian forces of shelling Enerhodar, the city where the plant is situated, while the Ukrainians said Kremlin forces attacked the city of Nikopol, across the Dnieper River from the power station.
+Russia and Ukraine accused each other of shelling Enerhodar, the city where the plant is situated.
+The Ukrainians also charged that the Kremlin's forces fired on a town across the Dnieper River from the power station.

 The Ukrainian mayor of Enerhodar, Dmytro Orlov, reported a powerful blast in the city around midday.
 The explosion left the city of 53,000 cut off from its power and water supplies.
 It wasn't immediately clear what caused the blast.

-World leaders have called for the demilitarization of the plant, which has been occupied by Russian forces since the early days of the war but is being run by Ukrainian engineers.
+World leaders have called for the demilitarisation of the plant, which has been occupied by Russian forces since the early days of the war but is being run by Ukrainian engineers.

-In its report, the IAEA noted that on several occasions, the plant lost, fully or in part, its off-site power supply because of military activity in the area.
-The plant normally relies on outside power to run critical cooling systems for its reactors and spent fuel.
-A loss of those cooling systems could lead to a nuclear meltdown.
+In its report, the IAEA did not assign blame for the shelling at the plant.
+The agency has sought to keep out of the political fray.

 The IAEA also said the staff is not being given unrestricted access to some parts of the plant and must get permission from the Russian occupying forces to reach the cooling ponds where spent fuel is kept.
 Grossi expressed concern that that could hamper the staff's response in an emergency.